piskvorky/gensim/docs/_sources/wiki.txt

 The algorithm used in `gensim` only needs to see each input document once, so it is suitable for environments where the documents come as a non-repeatable stream, or where the cost of storing/iterating over the corpus multiple times is too high.
-Under the hood, it uses a multi-pass :func:`gensim.models.lsimodel.stochasticSvd` algorithm to improve performance.

 Latent Dirichlet Allocation